|

 ‘I'm tired of all this nonsense about beauty being only skin-deep.
 That's

 deep enough.
 What do you want, an adorable pancreas?’
+Aesthetic philosophers all

 too often get bogged down in their attempts to analyse a quality which